The Theory of Money, Part 19

 Did I just suggest the banker could burn that money he got back?
 Let’s not be crazy.
 No self-respecting banker would burn perfectly good money when it could be used again to lend out and start earning interest for him and his investors again!
 This is why this section of the vault is called the Money to Lend section.
 The banker is just waiting for enough Goldnotes to accrue in there so he can lend it to a new debtor.

-All right, I think those are all the details about bank finances that are needed to better understand the predicament Indie Bank got itself into, so let’s jump into Indie Bank’s situation directly.
+All right, I think those are all the details about bank finances that are needed to better understand the predicament Independent Bank got itself into, so let’s jump into its situation directly.

-Let’s say Indie Bank, in an effort to be particularly profitable, was pushing its reserve ratio extra low so it could lend out as much money as possible.
-And let’s say that it was also making fairly risky loans so that the interest it was charging on that loaned-out money was fairly high.
+Remember how Independent Bank, in an effort to be particularly profitable, was pushing its reserve ratio extra low so it could lend out as much money as possible?
+Let’s also say that it was making fairly risky loans so that the interest it was charging on that loaned-out money was fairly high.

-This meant that its Money to Lend pile wasn’t growing as fast, which was not immediately a big problem (they just have to wait a little longer before making another loan), but it also meant that its Revenue section was also not accumulating money as fast as it normally does.
-But its costs are mostly fixed costs, so the bank was still having to spend a lot of money from its Revenue section.
-This was a big problem!
+This meant that its Money to Lend pile wasn’t growing very fast, which was not immediately a big problem–they just have to wait a little longer before making another loan.
+But the problem was that its Revenue section was also not accumulating money as fast as it normally does.
+And since most of a bank’s costs are fixed monthly costs, Independent Bank was still having to spend a lot of money from its Revenue section.
+Do you see the problem?

-The leaders of Indie Bank eventually chose to print more Goldnotes (less conspicuous that way), which predictably led to some of those Goldnotes being exchanged for specie, and the vault’s piles of gold coins became progressively smaller.
-This is what led the employee to conclude that they were about to run out of specie altogether, which is why he ran home to tell his family to exchange all their Indie Bank Goldnotes for specie before they become worthless.
+The leaders of Independent Bank eventually chose to print more Goldnotes (less conspicuous that way), which predictably led to the usual percentage of those Goldnotes being exchanged for specie, and the vault’s piles of gold coins became progressively smaller.
+This is what led the employee to conclude that they were about to run out of specie altogether, which is why he ran home to tell his family to exchange all their Independent Bank Goldnotes for specie before they become worthless.

 The Theory of Money, Part 17